KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 in function,
 in rhythm.

-Where centropy unfolds through conscious refinement (**C↑⚫**),
+Where centropy expands through conscious refinement (**C↑⚫**),
-entropy spreads through progressive collapse.
+entropy erodes through progressive collapse.

 A disintegration of form
 through fragmentation and disorder (**E↓♾**).